Derek Shelton: Playing career

-Shelton was a minor league catcher in the New York Yankees organization in 1992 and 1993, playing alongside Derek Jeter and Mariano Rivera.
+Shelton was a minor league catcher in the New York Yankees organization in 1992 and 1993, advancing from the Short-Season A Oneonta Yankees to the Single-A Greensboro Hornets before an elbow surgery ended his playing career.
 Shelton played 46 games in his minor league career, and finished with a .341 batting average, one home run, and 19 runs batted in.

-Managing career
+Coaching career

-Shelton managed Yankee minor league teams for three seasons, from 2000 through 2002.
-His teams achieved a .624 winning percentage, and he managed several future MLB players, including Robinson Canó, Dioner Navarro, and Chien-Ming Wang.
+Shelton became a minor league coach in 1997, and managed Yankee minor league teams for three seasons, from 2000 through 2002.
+His teams achieved a .624 winning percentage, and he won the New York–Penn League championship in 2002 with the Staten Island Yankees.

 Major league coaching career

-After spending five seasons as the hitting coach for the Cleveland Indians, he accepted a job with the Tampa Bay Rays at the same position after the 2009 season.
+Shelton was the minor league hitting coordinator for the Cleveland Indians organization from 2003, until he replaced major league hitting coach Eddie Murray on an interim basis in the midst of the 2005 season.
+Shelton became the Tampa Bay Rays' hitting coach after the 2009 season.
 The Rays fired him in September 2016.
 On December 12, 2016, the Toronto Blue Jays hired him as a quality control coach for the 2017 season.
 On November 6, 2017, the Minnesota Twins hired Shelton as bench coach for the 2018 season.

 On November 27, 2019, Shelton was named the manager of the Pittsburgh Pirates.
 Shelton became the 41st manager in club history.
+On April 22, 2023, the Pirates announced that Shelton's contract had been extended.
+On May 8, 2025, the Pirates fired Shelton after a 12–26 start to the 2025 season.

+On October 29, 2025, the Minnesota Twins hired Shelton to be the team's new manager according to ESPN.
+The club confirmed this the following day.